nest/nest-simulator/pynest/examples/ignore_and_fire/README.rst

 Network model
 -------------

-In this :doc:`example </auto_examples/ignore_and_fire/index>`, we employ a simple network model describing the dynamics of a local cortical circuit at the spatial scale of ~1mm within a single cortical layer.
+In this example, we employ a simple network model describing the dynamics of a local cortical circuit at the spatial scale of ~1mm within a single cortical layer.
 It is derived from the model proposed in [2]_, but accounts for the synaptic weight dynamics for connections between excitatory neurons.
 The weight dynamics are described by the spike-timing-dependent plasticity (STDP) model derived in [8]_.
 The model provides a